BVSc MVS CertVA CertSAM PGDip(PainMgt) MRCVS

 Sharon has been at the clinic since 2014 having previously worked in a dog grooming salon.

 Sharon has developed an particular interest in exotics and is looking forward to learning more throughout her course.
+She is also interested in parasitology and loves exploring various samples under the microscope.

 Clinical Animal Behaviourist/Practice Manager